scottishgovernment/economicactionplan.mygov.scot/pages/innovation/8-creative-industries.md

 ---
 layout: default
-title:  "Creative Industries"
+title:  "Technology and Creative Industries"
 category: innovation
 summary: "Creative industries include screen, digital tech, design and computer games – some of the most dynamic and vibrant sectors of our modern economy"
 index: 8
 parent: innovation
-permalink: /innovation/creative-industries/
+permalink: /innovation/technology-creative-industries/
 prev: { title: "Data Driven Innovation and Cyber Resilience", url: "/innovation/data-driven/" }
 next: { title: "Circular Economy and Green Innovation", url: "/innovation/circular-economy/" }
 ---
-***Creative industries include screen, digital tech, design and computer games – some of the most dynamic and vibrant sectors of our modern economy***
+***Industries like screen, digital tech, design and computer games are some of the most dynamic and vibrant sectors of our modern economy***

 ![A photograph of a student interacting with gaming technology on a big screen](/assets/images/pageimages/Innovation.24.jpg)